What Are the Risks of Duodenal Switch Surgery?

 If you struggle with obesity and have been considering bariatric surgery, the duodenal switch procedure may be right for you.
 Duodenal switch surgery helps patients lose weight quickly for improved health and quality of life.
 As with any surgical procedure, the duodenal switch procedure carries some risks that are important to be aware of when deciding if this treatment is right for you.
-Let's take a closer look at the possible duodenal switch risks, both immediate and long term, in this overview from Tijuana, Mexico bariatric surgeons Fernando Garcia.
+Let's take a closer look at the possible duodenal switch risks, both immediate and long term, in this overview from our netowrk of Tijuana, Mexico bariatric surgeons.

 What Is Duodenal Switch Surgery?